AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/closed-user-groups-migration.md

 This should enable CUG policies on Publish, and the content will only be accessible to those authenticated users that are members of the group associated with the policies.

-### Summary

-In summary, these are the steps to enable CUG after a migration:
-1. Include the app-related configurations in the source `/conf` path in the extraction.
-2. Ensure each group used in the CUG policies exist on Publish after the migration
-   - a group may already exist if included in a migrated content's ACL
-   - if not, define it in Author and activate it and its members and verify it exists on Publish
-3. If the CUG policy does not yet protect the node, re-publish the page again (ensuring it publishes even if no changes were made)
-   - repeat for each CUG protect node

 ## Active Development

 The migration team is working to make CUG policies migrate and function automatically, without any addition steps after ingesting the content.
 It is advisable to include CUG functionality in any testing processes before attempting to go live.

+## Summary

+In summary, these are the steps to enable CUG after a migration:

+1. Include the app-related configurations in the source `/conf` path in the extraction.
+2. Ensure each group used in CUG policies exist on Publish after the migration.
+   - A group may already exist if included in a migrated content's ACL.
+   - If it does not, define it in Author and activate it and its members and verify it exists on Publish.
+3. If the CUG policy does not yet protect the node, re-publish the page again (ensuring it publishes even if no changes were made to that page).
+   - Verify for each CUG protected node.